Make the test suite more deterministic through network simulation

 - OpenPGP keyserver

 - (perhaps?) check.torproject.org

 - We probably cannot do anything for I2P.

-#3 Updated by anonym about 3 years ago
+#3 Updated by anonym over 3 years ago

 For a part of the performance side of this, I just ran the full test suit (in branch

 test/wip-improved-snapshots, which should just be a bit better than the situation in

 stable) and discovered that out of the full 211 minutes it took to run the test suite, 50 minutes (so ~25%) was spent on waiting for Tor to bootstrap (either initially, or after restoring from a snapshot).
 This was even with some hacks to restart Tor if the bootstrap progress seemed to stall (see #9516#note-1).
 With a simulated network, where bootstrapping is ~instant, most of this would be eliminated.